 Lethbridge is proud of its education system and facilities.
 The community is committed to quality education from pre-school and kindergarten through to our college and university.
 Within the Lethbridge public and Catholic school systems, there are 17 elementary schools, five junior high schools, three high schools and one integrated occupational school.
 Another Christian school operates from pre-kindergarten through grade 12 and a Francophone public community school serves Lethbridge and area from pre-school to grade 12.
-Lethbridge also has private schools that meet a variety of needs including children with learning disabilities.
+Many Lethbridge schools also have programming in place to meet the needs of children with learning disabilities.

 Lethbridge School District No. 51